Link Search Menu Expand Document

 Figure 1: The spectrum between deterministic and probabilitistic behavior.

 We have to bridge this divide.
-As developers, we need to be able to adapt these data science tools to meet our needs.
-We will need to learn some probability and statistics concepts, but we shouldn’t need to become experts.
-Similarly, our AI expert colleagues need to better understand our needs, in order for us to take their work and deliver reliable, trustworthy products that use AI and use it confidently.
+As developers, we need to understand and adapt these data science tools for our needs.
+This will mean learning some probability and statistics concepts, but we shouldn’t need to become experts.
+Similarly, our AI-expert colleagues need to better understand our needs, so they can help us take their work and use it to deliver reliable, trustworthy AI-enabled products.

 Project Goals